Coco Lee: New album and final projects before death: 2011–2023

+Sing!
+China disputes

 In September 2022, Lee was a coach during season 7 of the show Sing!
-China.
-She had a dispute with the management, questioning the fairness of the judges during the competition.
-In an audio recording that was leaked only after her death, she commented that the production team retaliated against her during the show's final episode.
+China where she questioned the fairness of the judges during the competition.
+In an audio recording that was later leaked after her death, she commented that the production team retaliated against her during the show's final episode.
 Lee, who was about to undergo surgery on her left leg, alleged that a sudden placement change caused her to stand alone in her heels and later fall during a duet.
 She described the experience as "humiliating", since her health issues had been largely concealed from the public.
-She also said that the production team refused to give her mentee Feige a chance to return to the stage unless Lee wrote a Weibo post, to which she complied so that Feige could showcase his talent again.
+She also said that the production team refused to give her mentee Feige a chance to return to the stage unless Lee writes a specific Weibo post, to which she complied so that Feige could display his talent again.
+The show was subsequently pulled off air and investigated by Chinese authorities.

-In 2023, Lee was digitally animated using motion capture for the virtual reality interactive concert Millennium Realm (千禧之境) on the Pico VR video platform.
+In January 2023, Lee was digitally animated using motion capture for the virtual reality interactive concert Millennium Realm (千禧之境) on the Pico VR video platform.